 Also of interest is that Redondo Beach has more people living here who work in computers and math than 95% of the places in the US.

 Redondo Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Redondo Beach is an extremely ethnically-diverse city.
 The people who call Redondo Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redondo Beach residents report their race to be White, followed by Asian.
 Redondo Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.23% of the city’s residents.
-Important ancestries of people in Redondo Beach include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 17.08% of the city’s residents.
+Important ancestries of people in Redondo Beach include German, Irish, English, Italian, and Polish.